 Our drug discovery platform uses unproven methods to identify and develop product candidates, including NUPLAZID.
-We have never successfully completed clinical development of any of our product candidates, and there are no drugs on the market that have been discovered using our drug discovery platform.
+With the exception of NUPLAZID for the treatment of hallucinations and delusions associated with PDP, we have never successfully completed clinical development of any of our product candidates, and, until such time as NUPLAZID is sold, there are no drugs on the market that have been discovered using our drug discovery platform.